-Great pregnancy care comes in many different packages.
-Prenatal Yoga is one of those and another is Chiropractic Care!
+Great pregnancy care comes in many different packages – including Chiropractic Care!
 One of those things we love at The WOMB is how chiropractic care looks after the WHOLE person – AND the little one that pregnant people are carrying!
 Sometimes, babies present in a bum or feet down position (called breech) instead of head down which is more typical and common (and easier to birth).
 There are many ways that The WOMB can help with a breech pregnancy and support a baby into a head down position.
 That chiropractic assessment and protocol is called Webster Technique.

 WHAT IS WEBSTER TECHNIQUE?

 Webster Technique is a gentle chiropractic technique designed for pregnant people and/or mamas-to-be that aligns the pelvis and includes a soft tissue release of the associated muscle groups.
 Chiropractors check mamas for pelvic subluxations that could be interfering with their baby’s ability to sit in an optimal positioning within the womb.

 Misalignments and muscular/ligamentous tension may cause Intrauterine constraint, which may cause aches and pains for the pregnant person and possible challenges for baby like the inability to move into an ideal head down birth presentation.
 The goal of Webster Technique is therefore to reduce the effects of subluxations and dysfunction at the base of the spine and pelvis, and in doing so the function of the pelvis can be restored.
 Restoring function of the pelvis, often means, the baby will turn head down by themselves!
 In fact, studies show that Webster Technique has an 82% success rate!

 Note** WE DO NOT “FLIP BABIES” – we just want to restore normal function for pregnant people and their baby by simply removing any tension and then optimizing alignment which allows the innate wisdom of mama and baby to do the rest!